scperkins/EJEHardenberg.github.io/public/tech-blog/partial-file-uploads-play.md

 `span` is given an identifier that we will use from the `fileProgress` event to update the progress shown to the user:

+	r.on('fileProgress', function(file) {
+		var progressBarToUpdate = document.getElementById(file.uniqueIdentifier + "-progress");
+		progressBarToUpdate.textContent = (file.progress(false) * 100.00) + '%';
+	});

+As noted in the documentation, the method `progress` on the file instance:

+>Returns a float between 0 and 1 indicating the current upload progress of the file.
+If relative is true, the value is returned relative to all files in the Resumable.js instance.

+Since we're showing individual progress we use `false` for the relative parameter.
+Since users might be interested in knowing the total progress of the downloads we can show that to them too:

+	var progress = document.getElementById('uploadprogress');
+	r.on('progress', function() {
+		progress.textContent = (r.progress() * 100.00)+'%';
+	});

+At this point we have a fully functioning asynchronous upload page.
+But if we wanted that we could have used any front end library to do that;
+what makes ResumableJS special is that it supports _pausing_ an upload as well and resuming it later.

+	document.getElementById('pauseButton').onclick = function(){
+		r.pause();
+	}

+If you pause an upload you can resume it at any time by clicking the upload button again if you have the page still open in your browser.
+The nice thing about handling the test requests means that we could upload part of the file now, then come back hours later and continue the upload.
+This is what ResumableJS is designed for after all, spotty networks and fault tolerance in your uploads.

+Let's hook up the rest of our HTML to the library:

+	document.getElementById('cancelButton').onclick = function() {
+		r.cancel();
+	}

+	var errorMsg = document.getElementById('errorMsg');
+	r.on('cancel', function(file) {
+		var anchors = filesSpace.getElementsByTagName('a');
+		for (var i = anchors.length - 1; i >= 0; i--) {
+			anchors[i].click();
+		};
+		errorMsg.textContent = 'Upload canceled';
+	});

+	r.on('error', function (message, file) {
+		errorMsg.textContent = message;
+	});

+With that in place the cancel button works and we show any errors that the library comes across in the error span.
+There are a few other events in the library that you can handle (like file upload success), but you can see that [on github].

 [resumablejs]:http://resumablejs.com/
 [wrote up uploading binaries in play]:/tech-blog/upload-binary-data-play-exif
 [RandomAccessFile]:https://docs.oracle.com/javase/7/docs/api/java/io/RandomAccessFile.html